-Most lenders offer joint income mortgages but to improve your chances of approval, it’s wise to speak to a specialist mortgage broker, such as ourselves.
+Most lenders offer joint income mortgages but to improve your chances of approval, it’s wise to speak to specialist mortgage brokers, such as ourselves.

 Our team of expert mortgage advisors will:

-- Search the mortgage market for the lenders most likely to consider your joint mortgages application
+- Search the mortgage market for the lenders most likely to consider your mortgage application

 - Advise you on the steps you can take to improve your affordability

 - Narrow down our search to the lenders who may be willing to use higher-income multiples if you need help with affordability